111-112 - Aztecs + Cortés

 Conquest as a word implies winning, taking over, imposing your will on others.
 The case studies this unit examines are the European expansion into the New World of the Americas from the 16th century onwards.
 In South and Central America, this saw the Conquista of Spain defeat the major world civilisations of that era - the Aztecs and the Incas, both in most ways as advanced, if not more so, as many Western equivalents.
 In North America, this saw Spain's European adversaries, Great Britain and France, establish colonies which became politically and economically successful and then independent.
-However, the story of that success is also the story of conquest, both over the indigenous First Nation peoples, and over the West African peoples who were transported over to the New World in their millions.
+However, the story of that success is also the story of conquest, both over the indigenous First Nation peoples, and over the West African peoples who were enslaved then transported against their will over to the New World in their millions.
 What did these conquests create at the time; and what are the legacies of these conquests in the modern world?

 The Conquista was the successful conquest of South America by Spain from the 16th century onwards.
 They established an Empire called New Spain that would last 300 years until the South American people, led by Simon Bolivar and others, rose up in revolution and fought for their independence in the 19th century.